- Student Life Homepage

 Some think of it as initiation and some may think of it as part of a traditional ritual, but legally it's called "hazing" and today groups recognize that it has no place in fraternity life.
 Stevens Institute of Technology endorses and adheres to New Jersey Statutes 2C:10-3 et. seq., establishing "hazing" as a disorderly persons offense and "aggravated hazing" as a crime of the fourth degree.
 Both offenses are punishable by imprisonment and/or fine under New Jersey law.

-Freshmen are therefore advised that they must not submit to hazing under any circumstances, and are under an obligation to report any incidents of hazing or attempted hazing to the Office of the Dean of Students.
+New members are therefore advised that they must not submit to hazing under any circumstances, and are under an obligation to report any incidents of hazing or attempted hazing to the Office of Undergraduate Student Life.
 Most fraternity nationals agree that hazing has no place in fraternity life and certainly is no way for anyone to test or to prove their friendship and loyalty.
 Now that you understand the ground rules, following is a list of the fraternities and sororities you will find on campus along with descriptions provided by the members.

 Alpha Sigma Phi 903 C.P.T.